Elopements and micro-weddings: Top 10 Destinations in Snowdonia and North Wales

 Access is from the Forestry Commission pay and display car park.
 The Island can be cut off at very high tides.

 Southern Snowdonia - Barmouth and Cregennan Lakes

 Lesser visited southern Snowdonia has some hidden gems.
 The views in this area are simply breathtaking and it's often without the crowds.
 For that reason, I’m including two gorgeous spots for you to consider.
-Ok, I sneaked an extra spot in, but trust me they are both worth it!

 Cregennan Lakes is owned by the National Trust and sits on the northern slopes of Cader Idris, 5 miles from Dolgellau.
 It’s a lesser-known spot and so you will feel like you are truly escaping into the wilderness for your magical day.

 A busier, but no less magnificent spot is the Panorama.
-Situated on an easily accessible hillside behind Barmouth, the views over the Mwaddach estuary and southern Snowdonia are some of the best in Wales.
+Situated on an easily accessible hillside behind Barmouth, the views over the Mwaddach Estuary and southern Snowdonia are some of the best in Wales.

-What are your favourite spots?
+Where are your favourite spots?
 Let me know in the comments :-)